nextnano/FortranInputParser/Documentation.md

 /* This is also a comment. */
 // Note: No line breaks are allowed for the comments /* ... */.
 < This is also a comment. >

+!TEXT

+ This is a multi-
+ line comment.

+!ENDTEXT

 !---------------------------------------------------------------------!
 $material                                                             ! begin of input sequence for this keyword